If you’re new to trading or have been trading for a while now…

 And there you have it, a detailed list of free trading tools for traders.

-Don’t go all crazy and use every tool because some are irrelevant to you.
+Don’t go all crazy and use every tool because there are way too many tools for trading and some are irrelevant to you.
 Instead, pick the ones that help your trading and ignore the rest.

 Now, over to you…

 Do you have any trading tools that you use?
 Feel free to list them in the comments section below.